Detailed Guide forSheet Metal Workers in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Sheet Metal Workers in California is $57,131 annually, or $27.46 hourly.
-The median wage for Sheet Metal Workers in San Diego County is $56,227 annually, or $27.04 hourly.
+The median wage in 2016 for Sheet Metal Workers in California was $57,131 annually, or $27.46 hourly.
+The median wage for Sheet Metal Workers in San Diego County was $56,227 annually, or $27.04 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Those who are self-employed are responsible for purchasing their own insurance and retirement plans.

 The largest contributors to growth in this occupation are the demand for more energy-efficient air-conditioning, heating, and ventilation systems in older structures.
 Job opportunities in construction should be better for individuals who have apprenticeship training or who are certified welders.
 In addition, the popularity of decorative sheet metal products and increased architectural restoration are expected to add to the demand for Sheet Metal Workers.

 Sheet Metal Workers in construction may experience periods of unemployment, particularly when construction projects end and economic conditions dampen construction activity.
 Nevertheless, employment of Sheet Metal Workers is less sensitive to declines in new construction than some other construction workers, such as carpenters.
 Maintenance of existing equipment and installation of new air-conditioning and heating systems in existing buildings continues during construction slumps, as individuals and businesses adopt more energy-efficient equipment to cut utility bills.
 In addition, a large proportion of sheet metal installation and maintenance is done indoors, so Sheet Metal Workers usually lose less work time due to bad weather than other construction workers.